charleswong739/Shopify-Demo/README.md

 ## API documentation

 API documentation can be found [here](https://charleswong739.github.io/).
 CORS is enabled, meaning API calls can be made directly from the documentation page (use the "Try it out" buttons) while the application is running.

+## Database

+This application uses a file-based database running in create-drop mode for convenience.
+This means that data is not persisted between runs of the application, only through a single run.
+You can fully delete created files by deleting the `data` directory automatically created in your working directory.